Vivek1898/mern-hotel/README.md

 * Email Api Integrated
 * Export data to csv
 * Frontend is Deployed On Vercel
-* Backend is Deployed On Render
+* Backend  Deployed On Render
 ```